thib1984/pypodo/README.md

 3 to do other_big_work #name_of_other_tag
 ```

-The tags are colored by default in green.
-If they are "#urgent" they are colored in red.
-If they have a date format YYYYmmdd and a gap to actual date less than seven days they are colored in yellow or red if greater than the actual date.
+The default color of the tags is green.
+When a task is tagged "#urgent" it will be colored in red.
+When the task has a date pattern like YYYYmmdd with a gap to current date less than seven days, it will be colored in yellow.
+If the date is greater than the current date, in red .
 See the Configuration to change the colors.

-- `` pypodo list "name_of_tag"`` : print the todolist filtered on the task with the tag '_name_of_tag_' :
+- `` pypodo list "name_of_tag"`` : display the todolist filtered on the task tagged with '_name_of_tag_'

 ```
 1 to do work #name_of_tag
 ```

-- `` pypodo list "name_of_tag" "other_tag"`` : print the todolist filtered on the tasks with the 2 tags together
+- `` pypodo list "name_of_tag" "other_tag"`` : display the todolist filtered on the tasks tagged with both tags

 - ``pypodo del 2``  : delete the task with index=2 of the todolist